informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 the `save` command has no parameters, the name of the file to be used being "hardwired", i.e. stored in an attribute of the `SaveCommand` class.
 Of course, this only allows a single saved file.
 A more sophisticated implementation would use a `save` command with one `String`
-parameter: the filename (to ensure consistent use of a file extension, the usual policy is tha the user provides a file name without a file extension and the program then adds this extension).
+parameter: the filename (to ensure consistent use of a file extension, the usual policy is that the user provides a file name without a file extension and the program then adds this extension).
 The `parse` command would then have to deal with this parameter.
 Assuming the implementation with a file-name parameter, the help message of the `save` command has the following form: